 Arrival of the Normans

-Another outcome for the Britons was that they lost their original language as the remnants of the Britons who spoke it were pushed into Wales, Cornwall and/or left for Breton in France.
+The Britons who remained in the areas govered by the Anglo-Saxons, Vikings and then Normans lost their original language; those Britons who continued to speak it (or their dialect) were pushed into Wales, Cornwall and/or left for Breton in France.